tweag/nickel/RELEASING.md

 1. Cherry-pick the following commits into separate PRs to `master`:
      - Bumping the version numbers done in Preparation 2.
      - Updating release notes done in Preparation 5.
-     - Fixes that you made locally for `nix flake check`, `cargo doc` or any other command.
+     - Fixes that you made locally for `nix flake check` or other commands.
 2. Profit!